cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 ## What are the motivations of people who do report?

 Our research suggested that people who report cybercrime fall into several "archetypes".
-Not all people fall into these categories and some fall into multiple.
+Not all people fall into these categories and some fall into multiple, having mmore of these motivations.

 ### Altruists
 They want to report crime to help prevent it from happening to others.
 They are trying to protect others by helping the authorities.
 They report because "it's the right thing to do".